US STOCKS-Wall St pulls back from record highs after four-day rally

 More than 300 S&P 500 companies have reported fourth-quarter results so far, of which about 70% have topped earnings estimates, according to IBES data from Refinitiv.

-Declining issues outnumbered advancers for a 1.70-to-1 ratio on the NYSE and for a 1.86-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.64-to-1 ratio on the NYSE and for a 1.90-to-1 ratio on the Nasdaq.

-The S&P index recorded 33 new 52-week highs and one new low, while the Nasdaq recorded 60 new highs and 61 new lows.
-(Reporting by Medha Singh in Bengaluru, additional reporting by Sinead Carew in New York; Editing by Saumyadeb Chakrabarty and Arun Koyyur)
+The S&P index recorded 33 new 52-week highs and one new low, while the Nasdaq recorded 67 new highs and 67 new lows.
+(Reporting by Medha Singh in Bengaluru, additional reporting by Sinead Carew in New York; Editing by Arun Koyyur and Maju Samuel)